 The second-largest demanded and produced beans are known as robusta, extensively used in the Middle East, Africa, and Europe.
 It is grown in the regions of Indonesia and Africa, but robusta beans are also much consumed in Vietnam.
 We assume that it would be hard from its name and its flavour will give a strong and harsh taste.

-Canephora beans look darker and have a harsh and bitter or burnt taste because of double caffeine than arabica coffee.
+Canephora beans look darker and have a harsh, bitter, or burnt taste because of double caffeine than arabica coffee.
 Those who want a quick and energetic boost should try it.
-Therefore, as it is easy to cultivate, farmers make a profit while selling it.
+Therefore, as it is easy to cultivate, farmers make huge profits while selling it.

-They’re affordable compared to the other beans but rounded in shape with the extreme levels of caffeine.
-Their plants grow larger in hot weather in usually average heights above sea level, so they are less prone to diseases.
+They’re affordable compared to the other beans but rounded in shape with extreme levels of caffeine.
+Their plants grow larger in hot weather at usually average heights above sea level, making them less prone to diseases.

 These beans can efficiently prepare espresso or instant coffee, producing a layer of crema.
-Due to its earthy quality, it is ideal for cappuccinos and lattes where the softness of arabica disappeared.
-It is readily available in the store, even in blend form; hence there is no need to roast the beans.
+Due to its earthy quality, it is ideal for cappuccinos and lattes where the softness of arabica disappears.
+It is readily available in the store, even in blend form; hence, roasting the beans is unnecessary.

 3- Liberica Coffee Beans (Coffea Liberica)

 Another type of coffee bean is liberica beans which have a sharp and bold taste with a fruity aroma of a smoky flavour profile as woody.
-These beans need humid climatic conditions at low altitudes to produce a sufficient quantity of beans to fulfill the gap in the market.
-It is rare to get the perfect quality liberica nuts with having a floral taste.
+These beans need humid climatic conditions at low altitudes to produce enough beans to fill the market gap.
+It is rare to get the perfect quality liberica nuts with a floral taste.

 While growing, this plant becomes larger in height than arabica and robusta, so its cherries adopt an irregular shape.
 Previously in the nineteenth century, Coffea Liberica was one of the top beans; then, there was a fungal disease, coffee rust, discovered in their plants.
 It caused the downfall of the arabica plant all over the land since they lost their popularity.

-Some Coffee enthusiasts who tried these beans enjoy the taste, and on the other hand, a few drinkers admire the peculiar, crazy, and sneaky sip at the end.
+Some Coffee enthusiasts who tried these beans enjoy the taste, while a few drinkers admire the peculiar, crazy, and sneaky sip at the end.
 In Philippine society, these beans are known as “kapeng barako” or coffee barako.
 It means “macho stud,” and it is served in black.

 4- Excelsa Coffee Beans (Coffea Excelsa)